Rosenberg Matthew Hamilton Sells 9 Shares of Alphabet Inc. (NASDAQ:GOOG)

 Rosenberg Matthew Hamilton decreased its position in Alphabet Inc. (NASDAQ:GOOG) by 1.7% in the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The fund owned 520 shares of the information services provider’s stock after selling 9 shares during the quarter.
 Alphabet accounts for 0.6% of Rosenberg Matthew Hamilton’s portfolio, making the stock its 26th largest position.
 Rosenberg Matthew Hamilton’s holdings in Alphabet were worth $1,076,000 at the end of the most recent quarter.

 A number of other institutional investors and hedge funds have also recently modified their holdings of GOOG.
 Resolute Partners Group purchased a new position in shares of Alphabet during the fourth quarter worth approximately $26,000.
 Mascoma Wealth Management LLC bought a new position in shares of Alphabet during the 1st quarter valued at $27,000.
-Brand Asset Management Group Inc. grew its holdings in shares of Alphabet by 200.0% during the 1st quarter.
-Brand Asset Management Group Inc. now owns 15 shares of the information services provider’s stock valued at $31,000 after purchasing an additional 10 shares during the last quarter.
-ADE LLC purchased a new position in Alphabet in the 4th quarter worth $32,000.
-Finally, Carolina Wealth Advisors LLC lifted its stake in Alphabet by 50.0% in the first quarter.
-Carolina Wealth Advisors LLC now owns 18 shares of the information services provider’s stock worth $37,000 after purchasing an additional 6 shares during the last quarter.
+Brand Asset Management Group Inc. raised its position in Alphabet by 200.0% in the 1st quarter.
+Brand Asset Management Group Inc. now owns 15 shares of the information services provider’s stock worth $31,000 after purchasing an additional 10 shares during the period.
+ADE LLC bought a new stake in Alphabet in the fourth quarter worth $32,000.
+Finally, Carolina Wealth Advisors LLC boosted its position in Alphabet by 50.0% during the first quarter.
+Carolina Wealth Advisors LLC now owns 18 shares of the information services provider’s stock valued at $37,000 after buying an additional 6 shares during the period.
 31.94% of the stock is owned by institutional investors and hedge funds.

-GOOG has been the subject of a number of recent research reports.
-Jefferies Financial Group reissued a “buy” rating on shares of Alphabet in a research note on Wednesday, April 28th.
-Barclays reiterated a “buy” rating on shares of Alphabet in a research report on Wednesday, April 28th.
-Canaccord Genuity increased their price objective on Alphabet from $2,400.00 to $2,600.00 and gave the company a “buy” rating in a research note on Monday, April 26th.
-Oppenheimer upped their price target on shares of Alphabet from $2,350.00 to $2,510.00 and gave the company an “outperform” rating in a report on Monday, May 3rd.
-Finally, Citigroup reissued a “buy” rating on shares of Alphabet in a report on Friday, February 12th.
+Several equities research analysts recently weighed in on GOOG shares.
+Citigroup restated a “buy” rating on shares of Alphabet in a report on Friday, February 12th.
+Cowen raised their target price on shares of Alphabet from $2,600.00 to $2,700.00 and gave the stock an “outperform” rating in a report on Wednesday, April 28th.
+Wedbush assumed coverage on shares of Alphabet in a report on Wednesday, April 14th.
+They set an “outperform” rating and a $2,953.00 price target for the company.
+Raymond James raised their price target on shares of Alphabet from $2,440.00 to $2,750.00 and gave the stock an “outperform” rating in a report on Tuesday, May 4th.
+Finally, Credit Suisse Group upped their price objective on shares of Alphabet from $2,500.00 to $2,755.00 and gave the company an “outperform” rating in a research note on Tuesday, May 4th.
 One analyst has rated the stock with a hold rating, twenty-two have given a buy rating and one has given a strong buy rating to the company.
 The company currently has a consensus rating of “Buy” and a consensus target price of $2,495.63.

 Alphabet Company Profile